The Feng Shui of Reviewing

 In this essay I will state why you should review, some guidelines to keep in mind while reviewing, how to respond and attract reviews, and a section in which I respond to common responses to reviews (a re-review I suppose you might call it).

 Firstly, you will find many authors who promise to return reviews.
 That is, if you review them, they review you.
 Everyone has their work read and everybody is happy.
 However, even if an author does not return reviews, every time you submit a signed review you will put your name and a link to your Fictionpress author page in a place someone where someone can see it.
 Several times I find myself playing a follow-the-links game by clicking on people who have reviewed the same story I have.

 Second, it is a chance to state your opinion.
 And who doesn't want to do that?

 Third, reviewing is simple.
 Fictionpress is large enough that you should be able to find a story that appeals to you, or at least is short and entertaining.
+And all for free, too!
 If a story has a good premise but is poorly written, compliment the premise and offer tips to improve the author's writing.
-The odds are that they will take them and you will find yourself an enjoyable read.
+The odds are that they will take them and you will find yourself a fully enjoyable read.